 Dean of Arts and Sciences

-Dianne Harris, professor of history, was named dean of the College of Arts and Sciences in July 2021 and began her appointment on September 1, 2021.
-Harris was previously a senior program officer with The Andrew W. Mellon Foundation’s Higher Learning program and was dean of the College of Humanities and professor of history at the University of Utah.
+A professor of history, Harris began her appointment as dean on September 1, 2021.
+She was previously a senior program officer with The Andrew W. Mellon Foundation’s Higher Learning program and was dean of the College of Humanities and professor of history at the University of Utah.

 Throughout her career, Harris has been a tireless supporter of the humanities.
 As a principal investigator for many grants, she has fostered interdisciplinary collaboration and innovation in the humanities, including creating the “Humanities Without Walls” consortium, which includes support for cross-institutional research collaboration, and an innovative program of summer workshops for pre-doctoral students in the humanities who wish to seek careers outside the academy.